patrickfrey/strusWebService/ROADMAP.md

-# Eurospider - Roadmap
+# strusWebService - Roadmap

-This document describes the current status and the upcoming milestones of the Eurospider project.
+This document describes the current status and the upcoming milestones of the strusWebService project.

-*Updated: Fri, 11 Nov 2016 08:12:41 GMT*
+*Updated: Fri, 11 Nov 2016 08:19:00 GMT*

 #### Milestone Summary